 There will be two online timed (70 minute) exams for this course that will be objective-type multiple-choice exams.
 See syllabus and study guide for exact dates and times you may take these exams.
 You can choose to take an exam anytime during the exam period, but you may only take each exam one time.
-For example, if you take the midterm exam at 8 am on Monday, you will not have another opportunity to take it again later on in the day.
+For example, if you take the midterm exam at 8 am on Monday, you won't have another opportunity to take it again.